lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-12-05-History_of_Proof_Assistants.md

 ### 1995–2005: Proof assistants come of age

-In 1994, came the Pentium with its [FDIV bug](https://www.techradar.com/news/computing-components/processors/pentium-fdiv-the-processor-bug-that-shook-the-world-1270773): a probably insignificant but detectable error in floating-point division that cost Intel nearly half a billion dollars.
+In 1994, came the Pentium with its [FDIV bug](https://www.techradar.com/news/computing-components/processors/pentium-fdiv-the-processor-bug-that-shook-the-world-1270773): a probably insignificant but detectable error in floating-point division.
+The subsequent product recall cost Intel nearly half a billion dollars.
 John Harrison, a student of Mike's, decided to devote his PhD research to the verification of floating-point arithmetic.
 By June 1996 he had submitted an extraordinary [thesis](https://doi.org/10.48456/tr-408),